PAGE UPDATED: 16.11.2022

 But before we even reach the main part of this road trip story, we’re going to start back over the border in England…

-From the Snake Pass to the Horseshoe Pass
+From the Snake Pass in England to the Horseshoe Pass in Wales

 During a visit to the Peak District, we wild-camped one night in Castleton before enjoying the glorious drive along the A57 ‘Snake Pass’ to Glossop.
 From there, we drove south toward Buxton and then followed the A537 to Macclesfield – itself a beautiful route, twisting and turning across the desolate moorland hills.